 Getting around has never been easier.
-See why we are Australia’s most connected regional city.
+Here’s why we are Australia’s most connected regional city.

-In a multi-pronged plan, our Active Transport Plan aims to further lighten the road load by transforming our city into a walkable, cycle-friendly urban landscape.
+Our Active Transport Plan aims to further lighten the road load by transforming our city into a walkable, cycle-friendly urban landscape.
+The City are creating more than 2,400 kilometres of pathways and bikeways, including the scenic Oceanway, for pedestrians and cyclists to enjoy.

 An official bike share scheme, Lime e-bikes, provides a convenient and sustainable travel option with hundreds of share bikes available in key locations.